 For smaller organisations, you could try a speculative letter and CV.
 Some also use contract staff or employ scientific recruitment agencies to fill their vacancies for them, so registering for recruitment agencies is often a useful step in identifying available positions.

 Most employers provide the professional and specialist technical training needed for you to perform sophisticated laboratory work.

-You will also typically be required to participate in training on health and safety and good laboratory practice (GLP).
+You'll also need training on health and safety and good laboratory practice (GLP).
 This training may include risk assessment workshops and Control of Substances Hazardous to Health (COSHH) regulations training.

 In addition, short training courses are usually offered in areas such as: